 On to the Fish!

-So how does the weather effect the fish we're after?
+So how does the weather affect the fish we're after?
 I'm glad you asked!
-The first thing to remember is that fish are cold blooded creatures, and have no way of regulating their body temperatures.
+The first thing to remember is that fish are cold-blooded creatures and have no way of regulating their body temperatures.

-There's a good explanation on what this means to the fish by Captain Kevin Cochran from his book, Tricking Texas Trout.
-"It has no system to regulate his body temperature, so its blood becomes akin to the mercury in a thermometer, rising and falling with changes in weather and season.
+There's a good explanation of what this means to the fish by Captain Kevin Cochran from his book, Tricking Texas Trout.
+"It has no system to regulate its body temperature, so its blood becomes akin to the mercury in a thermometer, rising and falling with changes in weather and season.

 "The change in body temperature of a trout happens more slowly than fluctuations in air temperature, though, so it pays to remember that more time is required for fish to feel the effects of changes in air temperature than we humans need.
 Often, the effects of cold fronts, for instance, are felt by the fish days after we feel them, and the angler guessing that the fish will react more quickly may be in the wrong place at the wrong time."